 Conservation was in its beginning stages during that time, and many observers and scientists were becoming concerned about declining bird populations.
 Beginning on Christmas Day 1900, ornithologist Frank M. Chapman, a "Christmas Bird Census" that would count birds during the holidays rather than hunt them, and so began the Christmas Bird Count.

-We will hold our 2016 Christmas Bird Count on December 30th, 2016.
-For more information, including how to get involved please email volunteer coordinator Ann Huey at email@example.com or call at 214-309-5850.
+We will hold our 2020 Christmas Bird Count on January 2, 2021.
+For more information, including how to get involved, please email Jacob Poinsett at email@example.com or call at 214-309-5850.